bmaupin/micro-beyond-earth/README.md

 - [x] Give all cities a free Ultrasonic fence
 - [ ] Package as DLC
   - [ ] Add Lua to DLC config and test
-- [ ] Play with modded map sizes
+- [x] Play with modded map sizes
 - [x] Test with Rising Tide
 - [x] Enable hidden game options
-- [ ] Disable buildings and wonders related to hidden game options
+- [x] Disable buildings and wonders related to hidden game options
-- [ ] Update for Rising Tide DLC
+- [ ] Publish to Steam

 ## About